 The certification body gives your fishery time to comment on the draft report and draft an action plan to show how your fishery will address conditions.
-Conditions are set when any individual Performance Indicator reaches 60 (the minimum pass level) but not 80 and is covered further below.

-At the same time, the MSC Peer Review College arranges for independent experts known as peer reviewers (typically fisheries scientists) to review the draft report.
-A Peer Review Oversight Committee consisting of third-party scientists approve the selection of peer reviewers to ensure they give an independent review of the certification body's report.
+At the same time, the certification body arranges for independent experts known as peer reviewers (typically fisheries scientists) to review the draft report.
+Third party scientists approve the selection of peer reviewers to ensure they give an independent review of the certification body's report.